Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You can seal any plastic bag by placing a piece of aluminum foil over the end to be sealed and running a hot iron over the foil.
 Make sure you have foil on both sides of the plastic to be sealed so it doesn't stick to the ironing surface.
 No expensive sealing gadget required.

-Don't spend $10, $20, or more on one of those fancy air evacuators.
-Instead, put your food to be stored into a Ziploc type baggy, zip it almost all the way closed, insert a straw in the small opening, suck out the air through a straw.
+Don't spend $10, $20, or more on one of those fancy air evacuators to improve storage time of food.
+Instead, put your food to be stored into a Ziploc type baggy, zip it almost all the way closed, insert a straw in the small opening, suck out the air through a straw, then zip it the rest of the way closed before the air gets back in.